vojtasvoboda/oc-twigextensions-plugin/README.md

 Twig extensions plugin for OctoberCMS adds new filter and functions to your templates.
 No other plugin dependencies.

-Tested with the latest stable OctoberCMS build 420 (with Laravel 5.5).
+Tested with the latest stable OctoberCMS.
 For Laravel 5.4 use special branch `laravel54`.

 ## Installation

 Install plugin from CMS backend or by Composer:

 ```
-composer require vojtasvoboda/oc-twigextensions-plugin:dev-master
+composer require vojtasvoboda/oc-twigextensions-plugin
 ```

 Than you can use newly added filters/functions at your templates: